-it is estimated that tourism was worth £172 million to the RCT economy in 2018 and employed more 1400 people.
+Over 9% of the workforce in Wales is now employed in tourism.
+It is one of the country's fastest growing sectors and it is estimated that tourism was worth just over £179 million to the RCT economy in 2019 and employed more than 2,000 people.
 It is clear that tourism has the potential to be the main driver of the local economy and source of employment in large parts of the County Borough.